ASSET INFLATION

 The subsistence thesis.

-If wage labor can no longer generate enough surplus to acquire assets, and if asset ownership is the primary mechanism for wealth accumulation, then the function of wages has changed.
-You are no longer earning to build.
-You are earning to exist.
-Housing is not a purchase you are saving towards.
-It is a cost you are perpetually servicing.
-Healthcare is not a right you are exercising.
-It is a debt you are managing.
-The structure of the economy has quietly shifted from mobility to subsistence, and the shift happened so gradually that most people experienced it as personal failure rather than systemic design.
+If wages cannot generate the surplus required to acquire assets, and asset ownership is the primary mechanism for wealth accumulation, then wages have been reduced to a subsistence function.
+Housing becomes a perpetual cost, not a savings vehicle.
+Healthcare becomes a debt instrument, not a service.
+The economy has shifted from a mobility regime to a subsistence regime, and the shift occurred so gradually that most people experienced it as individual failure rather than systemic redesign.

 THE DATA